chenchienlin/Chen-Chien-Lin-550C-Assignment/ChenChienLin550CAssignment7/README.md

 ## Usage
 1. Double click ChenChienLin550CAssignment7.exe.
 2. Choose your task.
-A. two arrays multiplication / B. two matrices multiplication / C. two matrices division
+A. two arrays multiplication / B. two matrices multiplication / C. two matrices division.
 3. Enter the size of arrays / matrices.
 These numbers should be positive integers.
 4. Set each element in the arrays / matrices.
 Enter two numbers represent the real part and imaginary part and seperate them with a comma.